Jobriath A.D.

 Jobriath A.D. is a 2012 American biographical documentary film written, produced and directed by Kieran Turner.
-The documentary details the rise and fall of the first openly gay rock star Jobriath.
+The documentary details the rise and fall of Jobriath, the first openly gay rock star signed to a major record label.
 The film features commentary by Jerry Brandt, Joe Elliott, Marc Almond, Dennis Christopher, Will Sheff, Justin Tranter, Kristian Hoffman, and Ann Magnuson, and is narrated by Henry Rollins.
 Jobriath appears in archival footage.
 The film had its world premiere on March 29, 2012 at the London Gay & Lesbian Film Festival, and had additional screenings at the Frameline Film Festival, and the Florida Film Festival.
 It won the Best Documentary award at both the Out on Film festival and the Dublin Gay & Lesbian Film Festival.
 The film had a limited theatrical release on January 31, 2014, and was released to DVD in 2015.

 Synopsis

 The film tells the story of Jobriath, known as the first openly gay rock star.
 It begins when Jobriath was a member of the Los Angeles cast of Hair, where he played the role of Woof.
 The documentary then moves to New York where Jobriath has re-located and highlights his time with a band called Pidgeon, which quickly disbanded after one album.
 He then meets talent manager and promoter Jerry Brandt.
 After hearing some of his music, Brandt becomes his manager and gets him a record deal, reportedly worth $500,000 with Elektra Records.
 Brandt then starts a massive publicity campaign promoting Jobriath, in New York City and abroad in London and Paris, before anyone had even heard any of his music.
 Meanwhile, in interviews with the media, Jobriath is introducing himself to the world as "the true fairy of rock 'n' roll".
 After the release of two albums, his career never takes off, the gay community has shunned him for being too flamboyant and in your face gay, and music critics have basically dismissed him.
 He leaves the music business and returns to his mother's house for a brief period before moving back to New York where he re-invents himself as Cole Berlin, a cabaret act, performing gigs at piano bars.
 Shortly thereafter, he dies from AIDS in 1983.

 Henry Rollins narrates the film, and it features the following artists, who said that Jobriath influenced them: Marc Almond (Soft Cell), Joey Arias (performance artist), Jayne County (Wayne County & the Electric Chairs, Joe Elliott (Def Leppard (Note: Def Leppard covered Jobriath's song "Heartbeat" for their 2006 covers album, Yeah!)), Stephin Merritt (The Magnetic Fields), Jake Shears (Scissor Sisters), Will Sheff (Okkervil River) and Justin Tranter (Semi Precious Weapons).